Valentyk/Valentyk/README.md

-Best for you reader!
+Best wishes, reader!
 You happened to land on my humble GitHub profile.
 Welcome!

 Who am I?
 Well, I am a physicist in training at Charles University.
-I recommend checking out my [bachelor thesis repository](https://github.com/Valentyk/My-bachelor-thesis) which has, in my opinion, some interesting stuff going on (a little bit of maths is required for full understating but the pretty images of functions on a three-dimensional sphere are worth it, I swear!
+I recommend checking out my [bachelor thesis repository](https://github.com/Valentyk/My-bachelor-thesis) contains some interesting material (a little bit of maths is required for full understating, but the pretty images of functions on a three-dimensional sphere are worth it, I swear!
 And the Python code too naturally :)).
 Or you can pay a visit to my first simple .html [website](https://github.com/Valentyk/BB_website).
 Feel free to rech out to michalvalentik01@gmail.com

 <!---